Tier 2 (Sportsperson)

 - your pay will be lower than the level indicated on your current certificate of sponsorship or work permit, unless this is because of a company-wide reduction defined as acceptable in the sponsor guidance, or because of maternity or adoption leave or changes to your core duties which means your job changes within the same SOC code provided your pay remains above the acceptable rate for the new job.

 You will not need to make a 'change of employment' application if you want to stay with your current employer but your job will change in other ways (for example, if you want to change to a new job in the same SOC code, or if your pay will increase).

-If you make a 'change of employment' application, we recommend that you do not start your new job until you have received your identity card for foreign nationals.
+If you make a 'change of employment' application, we recommend that you do not start your new job until you have received your biometric residence permit.
 You and your sponsor may agree to start your job before you have your card, on the basis of your approval letter, but you will both carry the risk of having no statutory excuse against a civil penalty if the card is incorrect or withdrawn by us.
 You can continue working for your previous sponsor until the start date on your new certificate of sponsorship, provided your previous permission to stay has not expired.